 Talk to your doctor about the risks of receiving necitumumab injection.

-How should Necitumumab be used?
+How should I take Necitumumab (Portrazza)?

 Your doctor may need to stop or delay your treatment if you experience certain side effects.
 It is important for you to tell your doctor how you are feeling during your treatment with necitumumab.